What We Do

 In 2017, we will partner with Sproutn’ Up to offer the curriculum at Riffenburgh School.
 For more information visit the Sproutn’Up website at http://www.sproutinup.com/.

-Additionally, adult education are provided to Feeding the Families participants and other interested individuals in the Fort Collins area.
-Workshops on a variety of food topics are developed and offered by staff and volunteers.
+Additionally, adult education classes are provided to Feeding the Families participants and other interested individuals in the Fort Collins area.
+Classes on a variety of food topics are developed and offered by staff and volunteers.
 Opportunities to learn are also presented in collaboration with other community organizations.